JRHeaton/MIDIKit/README.md

 ![LED Test](https://i.cloudup.com/VKYR25uWJb.jpeg)

 ---

-This framework aims to take the fuss out of dealing with a C-based, lower-level API (CoreMIDI), and gives you a rich, powerful, object-oriented layer on top, removing the hassle of needing to know the nitty gritty of MIDI (teehee), and letting you transparently interact with the MIDI objects available in an intuitive manner.

 ###Document Structure
 Throughout this document, I will provide very concise examples of key features to whet your appetite and show you the ease and power of `MIDIKit`.